gvwilson/thirdbit/src/fiction/bear/index.md

 Thokmay said coldly.
 "And my magician tells me she's on her way to Choghan."

-Jigme's eyes widened in surprise.
+Yangyal's eyes widened in surprise.
 "What?
 Honored, by my blood, I know nothing of this.
 When did it happen?"